Please Note: Limit of 1 free consultation per individual/family.

 In order to qualify for Medi-Cal, the recipient must demonstrate that he or she has limited resources available.
 Medi-Cal classifies assets as “exempt” and “non-exempt.”
 Exempt property is not counted in determining eligibility.
 Non-exempt assets are counted and must meet the following resource limits:

-❑ Cash Reserve: applicant/beneficiary may retain up to $2,000 in liquid assets, e.g., savings, checking, excess cash surrender value of life insurance policies.
+❑ Cash Reserve: Applicant/beneficiary may retain up to $130,000 in liquid assets (savings, checking, excess cash surrender value of life insurance).

-❑ Community Spouse Resource Allowance (CSRA): Community (at-home) spouse may retain up to $137,400 in liquid assets, not including the home, IRAs, and other exempt assets.
+❑ Community Spouse Resource Allowance (CSRA): Community Spouse Resource Allowance (CSRA): Community (at home) spouse may retain up to $148,620 in liquid assets, not including the home and other exempt assets, such as IRAs and retirement funds.

 Any assets above the property reserve limit of $2,000 (or $137,400 if married and one spouse is at home); or any asset that is not exempt will be counted by Medi-Cal in determining eligibility.
 These include cash, savings, stocks, the cash surrender value of whole life insurance if the face value exceeds $1,500 and any other non-exempt resource.
 If the applicant has more non-exempt property, he or she will not be eligible, unless the property is spent down for adequate consideration before the end of the application month.
 Resources must be reduced to the $2,000 level by the end of the month in which you want to be eligible.